swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 Similarly to what we have done in [Chapter 5: Track model evolutions with DVC](../../part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc), we will update the experiment to see the evolution being tracked remotely by CML.

-If you don't have changes in your working directory, just update the parameters of the experiment in `params.yaml` and reproduce the experiment with `dvc repro`.
-You can then commit the changes.

 Update your experiment with the following parameters by editing the `params.yaml` file.